Hello Genesee Hill Families! Here are some Frequently Asked Questions about the GH After School Programs:

 How does my child get to class?

 Classroom teachers are provided with a list of their students participating in enrichment.
 They remind students of which class they have that day and the location.
 Teachers with younger students may even drop off their students in the Gym/enrichment classroom as they walk them out of the building.
 Enrichment staff will collect and walk kindergartners to the Gym where they will be met by their instructor and escorted to class.

 Where do I pick my child up?

 Your child must be picked up and signed out in the lobby at the front of the school.
 Classes end promptly at 3:30 PM (unless otherwise noted) and there is a late pickup charge of $1/minute assessed after the first 10 minutes.

 What if my child forgets?

 Enrichment instructors take attendance at the beginning of each class.
 The Attendance Coordinator checks those attendance sheets and follow up to locate missing students who were not absent from school that day.
 It is incredibly important that you let us know if your child will not be coming to class so we do not search the school top to bottom and follow up with urgent phone calls to parents and emergency contacts.

 How do I register & pay?

 Online: The online link will be made available on the Enrichment page.
 You may pay via credit/debit card if you use the online registration path.
 Payment can also be made after registration via the Online Payment link.

 Hard copies: Once regsitration opens, paper forms will be available for download on the Enrichment page and in the front office at school.
-Completed forms should be turned into the front office – please do not use the PTA dropbox outside the office.
-Paper forms are collected at 2:30 pm each day during the registration window and processed them that evening.
+Completed forms should be turned into the front office along with payment by cash/check (payable to “Genesee Hill PTA”) – please do not use the PTA dropbox outside the office.
+Paper forms are collected at 2:30 pm each day during the registration window and processed that evening.

 What if I register for a class that has filled?